jcob23/medi_site_project/README.md

 * Gradle

 ## Setup
-To Start application you can use Docker Compose and then access the site by link: http://localhost:8190/medisite/
+Application uses PostgreSQL database, the schema is called medisite.
+Application works on port 8190 To Start application you can use Docker Compose and then access the site by link: http://localhost:8190/medisite/

 ## Description